 The château at the Revolution and during the 19th century

-During the Revolution, Chambord served as a warehouse, a powder manufacturing workshop, a prison and the barracks for the army.
+During the Revolution, Chambord served as a warehouse, a powder manufacturing workshop, a prison and barracks for the army.
 The Revolutionary government sold the furnishings in 1792.
 Unsurprisingly, the interiors were seriously damaged.

-After the Victory of Wagram in 1809, Napoleon Bonaparte gave Chambord to Marshal Berthier as a reward for his military victories he had won for France.
+After the Victory of Wagram in 1809, Napoleon Bonaparte gave Chambord to Marshal Berthier as a reward for the military victories he had won for France.
 Marshal Berthier, Prince of Wagram, only spent two days at Chambord.

 The Count of Chambord

 Later on, his widow organised the sale of the Chambord estate to the heir of the Crown, the Duke of Bordeaux, Henri Charles Dieudonné (1820–1883).
 Dieudonné, the new Count of Chambord, was only one year old when he came into possession of the chateau.
-In 1830, the Count of Chambord and his grandfather, King Charles X, went both into exile.
+In 1830, the Count of Chambord and his grandfather, King Charles X, went into exile.
 Meanwhile, in 1840, the French government listed the chateau as a “Monument historique”.

 The Count of Chambord would eventually come back to Chambord in 1871 during the Franco-Prussian war.
-At this occasion he tried, without success, to restore the Monarchy.
+On this occasion he tried, without success, to restore the Monarchy.
 He was promised to be France’s new king Henry V if he won the 1871 elections.
-But his motto – “Henry V will not abandon the royal flag of Henry IV” – had a disastrous effect in the public opinion.
+But his motto – “Henry V will not abandon the royal flag of Henry IV” – had a disastrous effect on public opinion.
 Therefore the Royalists lost the elections.
 The Third Republic (1871-1940) came into existence.
 Never again would France live under a constitutional monarchy.

 During the 20th century and today

 In 1932, the French State bought the chateau back from the heir of the Count of Chambord for 11 million francs.